CARD CARRYING

 “He took the cop’s warning as a ‘sign.’
 The woman who tossed him the credit card said, “Do the Lord’s work, but do it fast.
 The End is near.”
 He didn’t know how near, he says, until the cop told him to pack up his things.”

-“So, he leaves the rotary at 8:17,” said Hart, “and it would take him maybe 45 minutes, at least, to reach Goose Cove by foot, right?”
+“So let's do the math for killing her after the cop tells him to leave," said Hart, “What would it take him?
+Maybe 45 minutes, at least, to reach Goose Cove by foot, right?”

 Sam nodded.